 Given the community benefit, educational institutions are legally able to and often choose to organize as a non-profit in the US.
 Historically, there have been several advantages to organizing as a non-profit, 501(c)(3) in US, primarily tax exemption for the organization and tax deductions for donors.

 In return for these benefits, non-profit organizations are required to be governed by an elected board.
 While this can often be helpful for most organizations, seating a qualified board can be a challenge, especially over a longer time-frame, for organizations that embrace a more ambitious vision that deviates significantly from the norm.
-It is not easy then to ensure the fidelity of the board and the school to the founding vision.
+It is not easy then to ensure that the board and the school stay true to the founding mission.
 Our school therefore relies on an Advisory Board (and not on a Board of Directors) for guidance and counsel.
 In addition, there is a second and more important reason for why we have chosen to organize as a for-profit school.
 It is our belief that we cannot build great teams without giving them a strong financial stake in the organization that they serve.
 We have therefore chosen to set aside 40% of the profits for the faculty and leadership of Sankalpa Academy.

 Regardless, since the financial viability of private schools is often very challenging in the US, for-profit schools in a legal sense are often "no-profit" schools in practice, just not a legal "nonprofit".